phodal/awesome-iot/README.md

 * [IoTit Flashing tool ★ 18 ⧗ 2](https://github.com/xshellinc/iotit) - is an open source command-line utility for flashing (initializing) IoT devices.
 * [krypton ★ 7 ⧗ 35](https://github.com/cesanta/krypton) - Embedded TLS/DTLS library, source and binary compatible OpenSSL subset
 * [Ladon ★ 114 ⧗ 2](https://github.com/ory-am/ladon) - is a library written in Go for access control policies, similar to Role Based Access Control or Access Control Lists.
+* [libui](https://github.com/andlabs/libui) - Simple and portable (but not inflexible) GUI library in C that uses the native GUI technologies of each platform it supports.
 * [libtuv ★ 19 ⧗ 17](https://github.com/Samsung/libtuv) - Asynchronous I/O for IoT.js and embedded system.
 * [LK ★ 312 ⧗ 0](https://github.com/littlekernel/lk) - The LK embedded kernel.
 An SMP-aware kernel designed for small systems.
 * [Magenta ★ 286 ⧗ 0](https://github.com/fuchsia-mirror/magenta) - Magenta is a new kernel that powers the Fuchsia OS.